Kumar01M/Console-Applications/README.md

 # Console-Applications

-Flight Ticket Reservation
+Flight Ticket Reservation (Working)

-A console application to book flight tickets and do other operations.
+Flight ticket booking application.

 Scorecard Manager

-A cricket scorecard managing application to update scores to a to board.
+A cricket scorecard managing application to update scores in a scoreboard.

 Anonymous Q&A

-An user can ask questions and answer to questions by logging in but no information of user is shown.
+An user can ask his questions and also can answer to the questions .